CZorn4/ProFormaBuilder/README.md

 submissions endpoint -

 this one is way more simple. just query the endpoint, sort for items where the form is 10-K or 10-Q and the "isXBRL" is "1", and record items. if the user set the system to basic, just return the 10-K's and if its detailed, return both. note that the report date (synonymous to end date) is the most important piece of information to return here, because as I said before, its the most reliable piece of data in the database.
-If you have the report date, you can jsut match the end date of the line items to effectivley "reconstruct" the most universal form of the financial report at that date.
+If you have the report date, you can just match the end date of the line items to effectivley "reconstruct" the most universal form of the financial report at that date.